soxueren/atsd/integration/spss/README.md

 ## Data Analysis

+Again, we want to know yearly index of customer basket.
+Let we compute new column with production of `value` and `(weight/1000)` and then aggregate products by sum function for yearly period.

 ### Create new dataset column

-Again, we want to know common yearly index of customer basket.
-Let we compute new column with production of `value` and `(weight/1000)` and then get sum of products for yearly period.

 Open `prices_merged.sav` file and create new column `categ_ind`.